norcams/puppet-named_interfaces/README.markdown

 ### What named_interfaces affects

 * By default, the module will create and manage the `/etc/facter` and `/etc/facter/facts.d` folders.
-* On the first run, a structured external fact $named_interfaces is created as /etc/facter/facts.d/named_interfaces.yaml
+* On the first run, a structured external fact `$named_interfaces` is created as `/etc/facter/facts.d/named_interfaces.yaml`
 * If pluginsync is enabled, additional aliased facts will be available for the next run.

 ### Setup requirements

 Pluginsync needs to be enabled for the custom facts to become available.

-To enable using a Hiera deep merged config hash for this module, create a hash key `named_interfaces:` in your Hiera configuration.
+To enable using a Hiera deep merged config hash for this module, create a `named_interfaces` hash key in your Hiera configuration.
 This key will be used if no data is found during automatic priority lookup of `named_interfaces::config`

 Puppet 3.8.0 or later is required, see #limitations.